OpenDucks/duckstat-oss/README.md

 ### How can I contribute? / How can I join OpenDucks?

-You can join the OpenDuck Organisation on GitHub and make a pull request to the testing branch
+You can join the OpenDuck Organisation on GitHub and make a pull request to the testing branch.
+Contributing to the untested branch is only possible, when you are part of OpenDucks.

+For any other contributions please create a branch

 If you'd like to join OpenDucks, please go to issues and request it there!